Who Pays for What in a Wedding? (Complete Cost Breakdown + How to Split Expenses)

 Complete Wedding Expense Checklist

-A detailed wedding expense checklist helps ensure you don’t miss any hidden costs.
+A detailed wedding expense checklist and wedding budget planner helps ensure you don’t miss hidden wedding costs or exceed your total budget.
 Here are the most common categories:

 Tracking these expenses manually can get complicated quickly.
 A wedding budget planner like wedding budget calculator makes it easy to organize and split all costs in one place.